PlayFab/thundernetes/docs/development.md

 ## Release new thundernetes version

 - Make sure you update `.version` file on the root of this repository with the new version
+- Run `make clean` to ensure any cached artifacts of old builds are deleted.
 - Run `make create-install-files`
 - Push and merge
 - Run the GitHub Actions workflow [here](https://github.com/PlayFab/thundernetes/actions/workflows/publish.yml)